djcf/wordpress-fpm-docker/ansible/roles/configure-web/files/nginx/sites-enabled/php-fpm-group/README.md

-vhosts in this directory are part of the php-fpm container.
+vhosts in this directory are part of the GROUP php-fpm container.
 This is an always-active and multi-user container which is used to run php.
 At the moment it is only configured to run wordpress, though that could change in the future.

+The opposite of sites in the php-fpm group container are sites which run in their own, isolated world container, generally named $primary_subdomain.fpm.
+Those sites ussually started on demand by systemd, instead of being always active like these ones.